 Less CO2, more H2O!

 This is a retrofit of a double-brick and tile home built in 1971.
 The orientation is north–northwest by north, and the home was built to be solar passive.
-Over the last fifteen years, the passion has been in taking progressive steps towards making the property and transport more sustainable, reducing the carbon footprint and aiming to achieve carbon tiptoes.
+Over the last seventeen years, the passion has been in taking progressive steps towards making the property and transport more sustainable, reducing the carbon footprint and aiming to achieve carbon ‘ tiptoes ‘.

-The metre-long eaves on the north side of the house provide shade to the windows in the summer, whilst allowing warming sunshine inside in winter.
+The meter-long eaves on the north side of the house provide shade to the windows in the summer, whilst allowing warming sunshine inside in winter.

 The roof tiles were originally a dark-green colour.
 These have been treated with Insulpaint in an off-white colour, which has significantly reduced the summer temperature in the house.